aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

     * Fixed the issue of reply not being generated

 * 06/05/23
+  * COMPLETED:
+    * Dive deeper into thinking/justification for metrics
+      * Conveneniece (don't have to look at audience tweets)
+      * Normalized for different accounts to enable direct comparison
+  * METRICS:
     * Account Health Metric:
-    * "positives" * "likes":
+      * "positives" * "likes" / account_subs:
         * Normalized to compare different "health" for different accunts
         * Reasonable metric for how engaged audience is with tweets that are positive messaging.
 May speak more to th
+        * The logged distribution is surprisingly normal for the different accounts
     * Audience Health Metric:
       -->